 Depending on your organization and its goals, one pricing model may be far better than the other.
 Therefore, understanding MSP pricing will help you narrow down which provider might be the better fit.
 However, some MSPs can accommodate different pricing models, depending on the services needed.

 For example, at Marco, our fully-managed Managed IT Services are priced per user.
 It allows our customers to understand exactly how much they’ll be investing, what they’ll be getting for their money, and it allows them to scale up or down along with their staff.
 Over the many years we’ve offered per-user pricing, we’ve found that our customers avoid unpleasant surprises, are able to get the consistency and flexibility they need, and can easily budget for growth.

-We also offer co-managed IT services, which allow our customers that already have internal IT staff a way to pick and choose the services they need.
 Project-based IT services are also available, and this service model is intended for customers who might only need expert help with migrating to the cloud, or other specific tasks.

 If you’re wondering which IT service might be right for you, our experts have created this checklist to help point you in the right direction.
 Our IT experts can also answer any questions you might have about our services, and how we might be able to deliver the best outcome for your organization.